-A long-time partner of Community Giving at MIT, the United Way of Massachusetts Bay and Merrimack Valley brings together a network of over 240 agencies in Massachusetts to focus on preparing children to learn, supporting youth in school, and lifting families from poverty.
+A long-time partner of Community Giving at MIT, the United Way of Massachusetts Bay and Merrimack Valley brings together a network of over 200 agencies from our local footprint to focus on preparing children to learn, supporting youth in school, and lifting families from poverty.

 Your gift to United Way funds poverty-reducing initiatives in job training and placement, budget coaching and financial education, affordable housing and homelessness prevention, and emergency assistance for basic needs.
 It also goes to programs that help youth and children escape the poverty trap, through high-quality early education and care, along with academic, mentoring, and leadership programs throughout school.

-Over the last year, the United Way has:
+Over the last year, the United Way was able to ensure that:

 - Gathered $92 million in state funding to support strategic programs in areas of focus including

 - Supporting youth in school